Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Conclusion

 \section{Conclusion}

 We derived a time-varying Granger-causality statistic through a Bayesian nonstationary multivariate time series model with dynamic coefficients.
 While similar models have been proposed \citep{cassidy_bayesian_2002}, one of the main contributions of this article is to provide an assessment of accuracy of the method, and especially an extension to the \textit{\`{a} trous} Haar wavelets transform \citep{renaud_prediction_2003}.
-This very flexible \textit{\`{a} trous} Haar procedure enables us to capture short- and long-range dependencies between signals with only few parameters to be estimated.
-The central finding of this article is that variational Bayesian estimate of time-varying VAR models enables us to achieve good (if not excellent) accuracy in terms of Granger-causality detection for normal, but also for non-normal errors.
-The simulation study also illustrates that the free-energy criterion enables us to select the model order with an high degree of accuracy.
-A further point to highlight is the suitability of the model to deal with multiple trial datasets in a fully correct way.
-Each epoch is indeed treated as a separate observation sequence and all of them are taken properly into account in the model and in the estimation procedure.
+This very flexible \textit{\`{a} trous} Haar procedure enables us to capture short- and long-range dependencies between signals with only few parameters to be estimated and allows us to be specific for the frequency in the assessment of causality, which is a main point of interest in the neuroscience community.
+The central finding of this article is that variational Bayesian estimate of time-varying VAR models enables us to achieve good (if not excellent) accuracy in terms of Granger-causality detection for normal, but also for non-normal errors and that the method performs much better than the commonly used windowing methodology in terms of Granger-causality detection accuracy.
+This model thus provides a very powerful tool for dynamical spectral causality analysis in a neuroscientific context.

-From the experimental neuroscientific point of view, the method has a number of desirable properties.
-It performs very well in terms of Granger-causality detection.
-With the proposed \textit{\`{a} trous} Haar extension, the MSBSS model enables us to be specific for the frequency in the assessment of causality, which is a main point of interest in the neuroscience community.
-We show that the MSBSS model is able to capture efficiently the causality pattern between two signals, due to its ability to take into account the short- and long-range dependence components.
-Thus, the variational Bayesian framework combined with the \textit{\`{a} trous} Haar methodology for modelling time-varying multivariate time series provides a potentially very powerful tool for dynamical spectral causality analysis in a neuroscientific context.